International Peace Studies

 * Gender in War and Peace

-* Internship Module.
-Download the 2020 Internship Information Guide.
+Download the 2023 Internship Information Guide.

 The course provides students with the opportunity to engage with those working in conflict resolution and peace-building, by providing an internship module, field trips to Belfast and UN Geneva and various guest lectures from experienced diplomats and NGO officials throughout the year.